Skip to the main content

 Certification is not required, as there is currently no legislation regulating this occupation.

 Certification through the Canadian Society for Medical Laboratory Science is voluntary.
-However, it can be an asset when looking for employment.
+However, it is preferred by employers, so can be an asset when looking for employment.
 Certification requires successful completion of an exam.

 Employment & Advancement